 We've been taught our entire lives that bees are the key to all life, and we should work to protect them at all costs.
-(Even those of us who are traumatized by My Girl have found a way to work past it.)
-Somehow, every part of the bee's life can be considered the OG multiuse product—we get honey, honeycomb, bees, and their entire aesthetic (everyone looks good in yellow and black).
+(Even those of us who are traumatized by My Girl have found a way to work past it).
+Somehow, every part of the bee's life can be considered the OG multi-use product—we get honey, honeycomb, bees, and their entire aesthetic (everyone looks good in yellow and black).
 We've found plenty of uses for bees and what they produce, and beeswax is no exception.

 What s Beeswax?

-Beeswax is made by worker honey bees and is the natural wax which makes up the structure of the honeycomb.
+Beeswax is made by worker honey bees and is the natural wax that makes up the structure of the honeycomb.
 Due to its unique properties, beeswax is used in hair products and cosmetics .

 There are plenty of items on the market that incorporate beeswax into their products—from candles to lip balm—and of course, haircare is a great way for beeswax to be used.